-For binary task, the preds is probability of positive class (or margin in case of specified fobj).
 For multi-class task, the preds is group by class\id first, then group by row\id.
 If you want to get i-th row preds in j-th class, the access way is preds[j \ num\data + i].
 To ignore the default metric corresponding to the used objective, set metrics to the string "None".

-- init\model (string, Booster or None, optional (default=None)) Filename of LightGBM model or Booster instance used for continue training. - feature\name (list of strings or 'auto', optional (default="auto")) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of strings or int, or 'auto', optional (default="auto")) Categorical features.
+- init\model (str, pathlib.Path, Booster or None, optional (default=None)) Filename of LightGBM model or Booster instance used for continue training. - feature\name (list of str, or 'auto', optional (default="auto")) Feature names.
+If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default="auto")) Categorical features.
 If list of int, interpreted as indices.
-If list of strings, interpreted as feature names (need to specify feature\name as well).
+If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
 All values in categorical features should be less than int32 max value (2147483647).
 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature.

-- early\stopping\rounds (int or None, optional (default=None))

-Activates early stopping.
+The output cannot be monotonically constrained with respect to a categorical feature. - early\stopping\rounds (int or None, optional (default=None)) Activates early stopping.
 CV score needs to improve at least every early\stopping\rounds round(s) to continue.
 Requires at least one metric.
 If there's more than one, will check all of them.
 To check only the first metric, set the first\metric\only parameter to True in params.
 Last entry in evaluation history is the one from the best iteration. - fpreproc (callable or None, optional (default=None)) Preprocessing function that takes (dtrain, dtest, params) and returns transformed versions of those. - verbose\eval (bool, int, or None, optional (default=None)) Whether to display the progress.
-If None, progress will be displayed when np.ndarray is returned.
 If True, progress will be displayed at every boosting stage.
 If int, progress will be displayed at every given verbose\eval boosting stage. - show\stdv (bool, optional (default=True)) Whether to display the standard deviation in progress.
-Results are not affected by this parameter, and always contain std. - seed (int, optional (default=0)) Seed used to generate the folds (passed to numpy.random.seed). - callbacks (list of callables or None, optional (default=None)) List of callback functions that are applied at each iteration.
+Results are not affected by this parameter, and always contain std. - seed (int, optional (default=0)) Seed used to generate the folds (passed to numpy.random.seed). - callbacks (list of callable, or None, optional (default=None)) List of callback functions that are applied at each iteration.
 See Callbacks in Python API for more information. - eval\train\metric (bool, optional (default=False)) Whether to display the train metric in progress.
 The score of the metric is calculated again after each training step, so there is some impact on performance. - return\cvbooster (bool, optional (default=False)) Whether to return Booster models trained on each fold through CVBooster.